Tesla Roadster 2020: Price and Specs for the Plaid-Powered Supercar

-The car has been spotted in prototype form regualrly since its unveiling.
-The car has been spotted in gorgeous cherry red, while a September appearance showed the car in an incredible white design, reminiscent of the Stormtroopers from Star Wars:
+The car has been spotted in prototype form regularly since its unveiling.
+It’s been spotted in gorgeous cherry red, while a September appearance showed the car in an incredible white design, reminiscent of the Stormtroopers from Star Wars:

 These appearances have shown little of the interior, but rare snapshots show a giant curved central touchscreen as well as a weirdly-shaped steering wheel.
-In the now-public snapshot, the console is set to visualize “Plaid Mode,” yet another Spaceballs reference, which is supposed to be one step up from the “Ludicrous Mode” included with the Model S, X and 3.
+The wheel was demonstrated at the company’s annual investor conference in the summer.
+In a now-public snapshot, the console is set to visualize “Plaid Mode,” yet another Spaceballs reference, which is supposed to be one step up from the “Ludicrous Mode” included with the Model S, X and 3.

 Here’s what we know:

 The Tesla Roadster release date is somewhat vague, but Musk promised at the Tesla Design Studio event that it would hit the roads in 2020.

 This could change.
 Musk has since referred to the car as “dessert,” noting that it’s less important than its mass market vehicles.
 The company also isn’t expected to demonstrate its SpaceX options package until the end of next year.
 It wouldn’t be the first time Tesla has delayed a car due to its ambitious nature — just look at the “Faberge egg” Model X.

 The Tesla Roadster is expected to retail for $200,000 as a base price, dependent on a $50,000 reservation.
 A special “Founders Series” model, limited to just 1,000 cars, will cost $250,000 with the reservation dependent on full payment.